spryker/oryx/docs/drafts/styling/typography.md

 }
 ```

-The CSS variables are provided by themes, or can be customised in the application setup.
+The CSS variables are provided by themes, or can be customized in the application setup.
 The standard font-size in most themes is `14px`.

 ## Headings